JoseJX/KaossPad/README.md

-This is a simple parser for the files that are produced by the Kaos Pad 3+.
+This is a simple parser for the files that are produced by the Kaoss Pad 3+.

 I needed to extract the audio stored in a slot from the data saved directly by the KP3+.
 Luckily it was pretty straight forward!
 The file extension for this